Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 \end{lemma} \begin{proof} Starting from the definition of the left-hand side,

 In the above, the refactorisation announced earlier in the appendix has been performed when going to the third line, and so equalities should be understood up to the insertion of an ad hoc swap operator.
-The second statement follows directly by the same reasoning, and that $\Gi{n}{i M_A} = \Gi{n}{M_Ai} = \Gi{n}{M_A} J_n$. \end{proof}
+The second statement follows directly by the same reasoning, and using $\Gi{n}{i M_A} = \Gi{n}{M_Ai} = \Gi{n}{M_A} J_n$. \end{proof}

-Notice that the previous proof was made without needing the underlying complex matrix, only that the matrices were commuting with $J_n \otimes J_m$.
-Hence, this result holds for any pair of matrices in $\rr^{2n\times 2n} \times \rr^{2m \times 2m}$ whose tensor product commutes with $J_n \otimes J_m$.
-In general, any result proven for the image of some complex matrix through $\Gs$ will also hold for an arbitrary real matrix as long as it commutes with $J$.
+Notice that the previous proof was made without needing the underlying complex matrix, only that the matrices were commuting with $J_n \rktensor J_m$.
+Hence, this result holds for any pair of matrices in $\rr^{2n\times 2n} \times \rr^{2m \times 2m}$ whose Kronecker product commutes with $J_n \rktensor J_m$.
+We will get back to this in the next section and use it to extend the definition of the $\rwedgetensor$ combination rule to all real matrices.
+More generally, any result proven for the image of some complex matrix through $\Gs$ will also hold for an arbitrary real matrix as long as it commutes with $J$.